 On average from 2016 - 2018, the Rosebud Mine located in Rosebud County produced 8.4 million tons of coal per year.
-The majority (85 percent) of coal produced at the Rosebud Mine is consumed by the four coal-fired power plants in Colstrip (Units 1-4).
-Due to the pending closure of Colstrip Units 1 and 2 along with the current bankruptcy proceedings of the mine's owner, Westmorland Rosebud Mine LLC, Commerce has determined that coal production at the Rosebud Mine will decrease by more than 1 million tons per year within the next 2 years.
+The majority (85 percent) of coal produced at the Rosebud Mine is consumed by the four coal-fired power plants in Colstrip (Units 1 - 4).
+Due to the closure of Colstrip Units 1 and 2 along with the bankruptcy proceedings of the mine's owner, Westmorland Rosebud Mine LLC, coal production at the Rosebud Mine decreased by more than 1 million tons per year within the next 3 years.